-As we come into canvassing season, particularly in the US, now is a good time to think about canvassing and how important it is in the context of the democratic process as a whole.
+As we come into canvassing season, particularly in the US, now is a good time to think about canvassing techniques and how important they are in the context of the democratic process as a whole.

 The last few years have seen a huge growth in online and digital campaigning with mixed results from the point of view of the campaigners and the democratic system.
 Digital engagement is open to misinformation and does not provide the real interactions that face-to-face canvassing does.
 Despite the rise of social media real conversations with people at their homes or in public are still the most effective way of getting people to remember a candidate and come out to vote.